Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hãi hùng

-3D reconstruction of the fossil head of a monster centipede found in France - Photo: Claude Bernard University Lyon 1
+3D reconstruction of the head fossil of a monster centipede found in France - Photo: Claude Bernard University Lyon 1

-The fossils of two Arthropleura in France are dated to around 300 million years old, as this group of creatures is thought to have existed from around 346 million years ago (early Carboniferous) to 290 million years ago (early Diplodocus).
+The fossils of two Arthropleura in France are dated to around 300 million years old, as this group of creatures is thought to have existed from about 346 million years ago (early Carboniferous) to 290 million years ago (early Diplodocus).

 In the oxygen-rich atmosphere of the time, Arthropleura could grow to 2.6 m in length, leading scientists to describe them as monster cars.